Sold goods for Cash Journal Entry

 Sold goods for cash journal entry is to record the cash sales.
 Debit and credit happen as per the golden or modern rules of accounting.
 Accordingly, we need to debit the cash and credit the sales.
 That’s not an end of accounting treatment.
 There is a scope for a discount.
 If there is any discount allowed by the seller, then the amount of cash receivable will decrease to the extent of the discount.

 To sum up, the cash sales entry with a discount will result in an additional debit of the discount GL account along with the cash and sales GL account.
-Its just that the cash realized will decrease and the decreased portion is nothing but the discount.
+It’s just that the cash realized will decrease and the decreased portion is nothing but the discount.